-In order to optimize budgets and drive strong returns, business must effectively allocate funds when starting an advertisement campaign.
-To do so, diversifying across campaigns and weighing the financial risks against their returns is critical before starting any campaign.
-In order to get the most views possible for your ad relative to your budget, follow the three tips for allocating funds for a campaign below.
+To optimize budgets and drive ROI, a business must effectively allocate funds when starting an advertisement campaign.
+To do so, diversifying across campaigns and weighing the financial risks against their returns is critical before launching any campaign.
+Follow the three tips for allocating funds for a digital advertising campaign.

 1) Allocating funds to plan campaign: Firstly, one of the most important aspects of an advertisement is planning the campaign itself.
 Thus, it might be the case that planning a campaign involves spending a healthy amount of money.
 Because the foundation of the campaign revolves around the planning and advertisement itself, time and money spent in this early stage is crucial.
 For example, it might be worth it for your business to contract out to develop the design of the ad campaign.
 In addition to designing the advertisement itself, you should also take time to figure out how long and when a campaign should run out of three options.
 The first option is a continuity campaign, which spreads advertisement at a steady level over the entire planning period (month, year, etc.) and is used when demand for a product is relatively even.
 The second is a flighting advertisement, which is used when there are peaks and valleys in product demand.
 Flighting continues to advertise over the entire planning period but at different levels.
 Lastly, there is a massed campaign, which advertises only during specific periods.
 For example, if your business sells Christmas trees, you would advertise during closer to the Christmas holiday when seasonal demand is greater.

 3) Evaluate: Just because your campaign is up and running does not mean that your work is done.
-Use your campaign as a learning experience for you in order to improve future campaigns.
+Use your campaign as a learning experience for you to improve future campaigns.
 After your campaign has been running, pay close attention to the success of the campaign and what sources did well or didn’t do well.
-In addition, if your not reaching your target audience, you can readjust the sources and channels that you’re campaigning on.
+Also, if you’re not reaching your target audience, you can readjust the sources and channels that you’re campaigning on.
 If you’re using digital advertising, the Choozle audience builder tool is a great way to ensure you reach your target audience and gain high conversion rates.